 How many times have you been told that you should warm up your car in the winter time before you start driving?
 This is something that parents are always warning their children of, and neighbors casually saying when the snowfall is more than usual, but how much truth is there behind this statement?
-At Urban Auto Care, we know that the Denver snow can be brutal, and we want everyone to take advantage of all the things that will keep them safe through the winter.
+At Urban Auto Care, we know that the snow can be brutal here in the Denver Metro area, and we want everyone to take advantage of all the things that will keep them safe through the winter.
 So we wanted to visit this statement and do a little bit of clarifying for all.

 This tip of starting a car all started back when carburetors were a major part of a car’s design.
 This specific part combined air and fuel in order to keep the car running, and in order for this particular part to work as best as it could, it needed to sit idle for roughly one to two minutes.
 The reason behind this is the difference in temperature.
 Cool air is dense with oxygen, but your vehicle’s carburetor will only measure air volume and not the amount of oxygen.
 This means that it takes longer to balance the air to fuel ratio, so letting your car sit for a little allows for this to balance before you start driving.